union-imgcross icon

 However, instead of setting up an entirely new entity and knowing the consequences of every law on the employment process, it is simpler to work with a trusted and experienced partner who can take care of your HR needs.

-This step ensures that the organization’s human resources policies are consistent with the local legal codes and that you are never in error.
 The multinational teams and expertise of Skuad make it easy to recruit skilled personnel in Italy and effectively manage your payroll and pensions.
 It also supports you with a unified employment platform for compliance and taxation.

-Skuad has succeeded in building trust among many distinguished organizations and is looking for ways to make your preparations for expansion easier.
-Book a demo today and get the boost you need for your company’s growth plans.
+Skuad has succeeded in building trust among many distinguished organizations and is looking for ways to make your expansion preparations easier.

-What is an international EOR?
+4) What is the difference between a PEO and an EOR?

-What are the benefits of EOR?
+5) What are the benefits of EOR?

 The benefits of using an EOR in Italy include quick and compliant market entry, cost savings on setting up a legal entity, streamlined HR and administrative processes, and reduced risk of legal and financial non-compliance.
 EORs manage employee onboarding, payroll, taxes, and any issues related to employment law, which can be particularly advantageous in the complex Italian labor market.

-What are the overtime rules in Italy?
+6) What are the workplace laws in Italy?

 Skuad is the best solution to hire